manticoresoftware/manticoresearch-php/docs/configuration.md

 * host - IP or DNS of the server
 * port - HTTP API port
-* transport - transport class name or object, default `Http`
+* transport - transport class name or object, default is `Http`

 Additionally, the connection array can include various options for the transport adapter.